Understanding ANM

 Part 9 — Compared to adjacent categories

-The differentiators no other category provides today: architecturally orthogonal judges, divergence treated as a security signal, documented adversarial training of ML components, model integrity verification from build to runtime, and a tamper-evident audit ledger of every decision.
+The difference is not only coverage.
+It is the set of guarantees: architecturally distinct judges, divergence used as a security signal, documented adversarial training, model integrity from build to runtime, and a tamper-evident ledger for every decision.

 Part 10 — Adoption considerations

-Governance is explicit: a War Mode 4-eyes ceremony gates high-impact line-rate blocks.
+Governance is explicit.
+War Mode 4-eyes controls high-impact blocks.
 Quorum based on Shamir secret sharing protects key material.
-Post-quantum primitives (NIST-aligned) are used end-to-end for the audit ledger and quorum signatures.
+NIST-aligned post-quantum primitives cover the audit ledger and quorum signatures.

-MSSP-aware multi-tenancy is built into the platform.
-Family thresholds, judge weights, and tier opt-ins are per-tenant.
-The compute load scales with the features purchased, not with the number of judges written.
+MSSP-aware multi-tenancy is built in from the start.
+Family thresholds, judge weights, and tier opt-ins are per tenant.
+Compute load follows the enabled features, not just the number of judges declared.

 Conclusion

-ANM is a concrete answer: three architecturally orthogonal judges, divergence as a first-class signal, adversarial training, model integrity, auditable decisions.
-Ward³ is the first reference implementation — proof the category is achievable.
+ANM offers a concrete answer: multiple architecturally distinct judges, divergence as a security signal, adversarial training, model integrity, and auditable decisions.
+Ward³ shows how to assemble those guarantees into a coherent implementation.

-If you are responsible for the network layer of a high-value enterprise, the question is no longer whether adversarial attackers will come for your ML.
-The question is what catches them when they do.
+If you are responsible for network defense in a high-value organization, the important question is not only whether an attacker will test your ML.
+It is what catches the attack when one model gets it wrong.